Patss2/hackintosh-msi-mpg-b550-gaming-plus/README.md

 <br/>

 <h4>Download</h4>
-If You are going to use this EFI, make sure to generate your own SMBIOS, I deleted some values there.
-Moreover add -v to NVRam in config.plist if You want to see verbose-mode during boot.
+<h6>If You are going to use this EFI, make sure to generate your own SMBIOS, I deleted some values there.
+Moreover add -v to NVRam in config.plist if You want to see verbose-mode during boot.</h6>